‘Teen Mom 2’s Chelsea Houska Is Furious Over Ex’s Failed Drug Test

 Still, when interviewed, Adam often maintains that it is Chelsea or Taylor’s fault for the “drama.”

 It was also learned that this isn’t the last of Lind’s legal drama.
-On April 17, he plead guilty to charges of exhibition driving.
+On April 17, he pled guilty to charges of exhibition driving.
 The Teen Mom 2 dad has a long history of problems with the law in relation to driving, including driving under the influence.

 At the beginning of Teen Mom 2, Chelsea Houska was seen still pining for the bad boy.
 But now, the mom of two is happily married to Cole DeBoer and is well-rid of him.
-The only thing she seems to concerned about is how this will affect her daughter, Aubree, in the future.
+The only thing she seems too concerned about is how this will affect her daughter, Aubree, in the future.

 [Featured Image by Chelsea Houska/Instagram]